MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/create-an-authentication-exemption-list-rule.md

 ---
-title: Create an Authentication Exemption List Rule (Windows 10)
+title: Create an Authentication Exemption List Rule (Windows)
 description: Learn how to create rules that exempt devices that cannot communicate by using IPSec from the authentication requirements of your isolation policies. ms.assetid: 8f6493f3-8527-462a-82c0-fd91a6cb5dd8 ms.reviewer: